In 1918 an article in The Sydney Morning Herald reported on brooms being hand-made in the Blue Mountains village of Blackheath;

 The brooms are manufactured under the most primitive conditions, the machine for binding them together being home-made, and it is contended by the maker that with proper machinery a much better and more durable article could be manufactured.
 The maker of these brooms collects the stiff, spiky grass that grows in abundance on the mountain-side, and in his hut turns it into the finished article.
 The grass tree [also] provides him with the raw materials for making hand whisks, so popular in hairdressing saloons.

 The maker was Mr William Murphy, who had arrived in the Blue Mountains as an elderly man shortly before WWI.
 He was a bachelor, and chose to live the life of a hermit.
-He built himself a stone hut at spectacular Perry’s Lookdown, in Hat Hill Road.
+He built himself a stone hut near spectacular Perry’s Lookdown, in Hat Hill Road.

 It was here he gathered the stiff blades of the grass trees to make his simple brooms and whisks.

 To bind the grass he invented a quirky apparatus using pulleys made from cotton reels.
 The result was an effective ‘straw’ broom, more commonly made from millet.

 BROOM MAKER AND BIRD LOVER